evollu/react-native-fcm/README.md

 #### My App throws FCM function undefined error
 There seems to be link issue with rnpm.
 Make sure that there is `new FIRMessagingPackage(),` in your `Application.java` file

-#### I can't get notification when app is killed
+#### I can't get notification in iOS emulator
-If you send notification with `data` only, you can only get the data message when app is in foreground or background.
-Killed app doesn't trigger `FCMNotificationReceived`.
-Use `notification` in the payload instead.
+Remote notification can't reach iOS emulator since it can't fetch APNS token.
+Use real device.

 #### App running in background doesn't trigger `FCMNotificationReceived` when receiving hybrid notification [Android]
 These is [an issue opened for that](https://github.com/google/gcm/issues/63).
 Behavior is not consistent between 2 platforms